 Added to the section on Beyond Use Dates (BUD):

 New: “If the vaccine has no BUD, use the expiration date provided by the manufacturer.”

 “Portable Vaccine Storage Unit” has been added to the Glossary.

 Portable Vaccine Storage Unit A type of powered refrigerator or freezer unit specifically designed for use during vaccine transport.
 These are passive units that require a power source to function.
 Please note that some active units are “qualified” to maintain desired temperatures for a set amount of time in the event of a power loss.

 Qualified container and packout has been updated to include: "They are passive containers that do not require a power source"

 Stay Tuned in to the Latest in Vaccine Storage

 Overall, reviewing these tips from the 2020 CDC Vaccine Storage and Handling Toolkit in detail should help you minimize your risk of vaccine losses.
 TempArmour has more resources to keep you current.
-Subscribe to our blog today to get the latest updates on vaccine storage and transport, industry best practices, and cutting-edge refrigerator technology.
+Subscribe to our blog today to get the latest updates on vaccine storage, transport, and emergency preparedness including industry best practices, and cutting-edge technology.